-Born in France to noble parents, St. Francis de Sales (1567-1622) was on track to become a magistrate as his father was.
-But he experienced a powerful conversion at age twenty, which led him to dedicate his life to God.
+Born in France to noble parents, St. Francis de Sales (1567-1622) was on track to become a magistrate like his father.
+But he experienced a powerful conversion at age twenty which led him to dedicate his life to God.